uw-pluverse/pluverse-latex-style-guide/README.md

 If you introduce an acronym in the `Abstract`, you **must** re-introduce it the first time it appears in the main body of the paper (usually the `Introduction`).

-This is because the `Abstract` is treated as a completely independent, standalone document in academic publishing.
-It is often syndicated separately to databases (like IEEE Xplore, ACM Digital Library, or Google Scholar).
-Therefore, readers starting the actual paper from the `Introduction` will not have the context of any acronyms defined solely in the `Abstract`.
+This is because the `Abstract` and the main body of the paper are treated as two formally distinct texts.
+While a reader *can* read the abstract immediately before the introduction, many readers skip the abstract and jump straight into the `Introduction`, or they may read the abstract days before reading the full paper.
+Because the main text must be entirely self-contained and comprehensible on its own, you cannot assume the reader remembers (or has read) definitions established in the abstract.

 ### Cite URLs